 Further reading How to Back Up to Google Nearline

 The Coldline storage is cheaper than Nearline and is supposed to be the archival storage.
-All features of that storage class are similar to Nearline except for longer early deletion fee - 90 days.
+All features of that storage class are similar to Nearline except for a longer early deletion fee - 90 days.

-All three classes allow booking of redundant storage facilities and multi-regional options.
+All three classes allow the booking of redundant storage facilities and multi-regional options.
 All of them support data versioning on a bucket level.
 Server-side data encryption is performed for each scenario.
 Stored files can also be compressed on demand.
 Each bucket allows configuring lifecycle settings for objects stored there.
 Besides, the Nearline and Coldline storage classes users will be billed for data retrieval or their early deletion.
 More details on pricing can be found at Google's Pricing page.

 Microsoft Azure Storage

 Microsoft Azure's cloud storage provides three access tiers:

 - Hot - for frequently accessed data, 99.9% SLA.